CarlottaLanger/Integrated-Information-Measures/readme.md

 # Calculate Integrated Information Meaures for the Ising model
 ## Introduction

+This repository consists of the code used to generate the results presented in https://www.mis.mpg.de/preprints/2020/preprint2020_85.pdf.
 Integrated Information Measures like the ones presented in [1],[2] or [3] are calculated by computing the KL-divergence between the initial distribution and one corresponding to a "partial" or "split" system Q.

 ![Alt text](form2.png "Title")